Sheffield Police Fire Brigade

 What happened next is best told by the Firemen who were there.

-Third Officer Christopher Eyre - His Story
+Fireman Christopher Eyre - His Story

 Abridged from an original article by Len Doherty - Courtesy of Sheffield Star